Metal Inert Gas Welding: Definition and Basics

 optimal shielding gas selection

-The shielding gas you choose has a direct impact on arc stability, spatter, penetration, and final weld quality.
-For most MIG work, you’ll rely on argon or carbon dioxide, but argon benefits are clear: it gives you steadier arc control and less spatter.
+The shielding gas you choose affects arc stability, spatter, penetration, and final weld quality.
+For many MIG jobs, you’ll use argon, carbon dioxide, or a blend of both.

 Metals You Can MIG Weld

-You can also weld mild steel, aluminum alloys, and certain copper alloys when you match filler, shielding gas, and electrode selection to the base metal.
+You can also weld mild steel, some aluminum alloys, and certain copper alloys when you match filler, shielding gas, and machine settings.
+Each metal needs its own setup, so avoid using one setting for every job.

 Stainless steel needs careful gas and wire matching to control oxidation and preserve joint quality to produce clean welds.
+Copper welding often demands specialized consumables because copper conducts heat quickly and can resist fusion.

-1. Match consumables to metal.
+1. Match consumables to the base metal.

-2. Verify shielding gas before striking.
+2. Verify shielding gas before striking the arc.

-3. Tune settings to thickness.
+3. Tune settings to the metal thickness.

 MIG Welding Uses and Limits